iszczesniak/cpp/containers/index.md

 * is a *generic* data structure,

-* stores elements of any type,
+* stores elements of *any type*,

-* stores elements only of a single type,
+* stores elements only of a *single type*,

-* stores elements by value, not by reference,
+* stores elements *by value*, not by reference,

+* stores elements at the *heap*,

 * can grow or shrink dynamically (i.e., at run-time).

 A container is generic, because it can store data of any type `T`.
 A container type (e.g., `std::vector<T>`) is templated, because we have to give a *template argument* `T` at compile-type.

+While the container itself (i.e., the object of the container type) can be anywhere in memory, the elements have to be stored at the heap, because the size of the container can change at run-time.

 Containers are complemented by iterators and algorithms.
 The iterator is a generalization of a pointer.
 Algorithms, such as `std::sort`,